Storying Climate Change: Narrative, Imagination, Justice, Resilience

 Storying Climate Change aims to extend this vital eco-cultural activity by bringing together diverse experts, activists, and creative writers for a lively, interdisciplinary conversation about climate change as a process in need of public story, especially as that story unfolds in the midst of issues of social justice and decolonization.
 Storying Climate Change, then, involves a unique undertaking in three respects:

-2) it involved a longer-term collaboration of workshop participants in order to create the Rising Tides (September, 2019) collection of stories, poems and essays that actively connect current research in climate change science and policy with literary approaches to understanding, narrating, reflecting on and responding to a climate-altering and -altered present and future (Order The Collection Here); and
+2) It involved a longer-term collaboration of workshop participants in order to create the Rising Tides (October, 2019) collection of stories, poems and essays that actively connect current research in climate change science and policy with literary approaches to understanding, narrating, reflecting on and responding to a climate-altering and -altered present and future (Order The Collection Here); and

 3) Soon, it will take elements of Rising Tides to local communities (2019-2020), where it will serve as the basis of wider public conversations about people’s responses to the stories and essays in the collection, and as a model for the generation of new stories to ground and orient meaningful personal understandings and actions.
 The upcoming series of local “book group” discussions of the collection, will complement the Storying Climate Change’s participatory site (on which selections from the collection will soon be posted as readings recorded by the authors, in addition to videos of the discussions themselves).
 The Storying Climate Change site includes space for users to add their own stories, comments and reflections, links to other humanities-based, literary and storytelling sites concerned with climate change, information about the specific communities and grassroots initiatives highlighted in the collection, and other resources for information and action.